nx-lr/protea/readme.md

 ## Introduction

-Trinity is an alternative programming language to replace JavaScript, but without the warts, with a great type system, and with a syntax that is familiar to many other languages.

-The goal of Trinity is to provide a small set of developer tools---language, compilers, framework, runtime and libraries---that are used together to build, develop and test applications.
-Trinity is, after all, a language that focuses on simplicity, flexibility and performance.

-Trinity draws pieces of influence from:

-- **TypeScript** for its robust type system and type checking, being the primary influence for Trinity;
-- **Rust** for its speedy and friendly compiler, and its ability to compile to WebAssembly and native code.
-- **Ruby** and **Python** for its short keywords, dynamic programming model and the little quirks that make them shine
-- **Haskell** and **OCaml** for its evaluation order and style
-- **Scala** and **Kotlin** for its classes, interfaces and traits
-- **React**, **Vue** and **Svelte** for its extended HTML-like syntax to build and express complex components and views
-- **Styled Components** and **SCSS** to add dynamic styling while keeping everything in sync with the underlying CSS
-- **GraphQL** and **SQL** for its query language and data modelling features
+Protea is a strongly-typed language still in the making.
+It is intended for cross-platform client and server development with a focus on simplicity and performance.
+It unifies functional, object-oriented, concurrent, and event-driven programming paradigms in a single language.
+It comes with a lightning fast compiler toolchain that scales to any codebase size.

+Its syntax builds on top of Flow and contains influences from Rust, Scala, Kotlin, OCaml and Go.
+Also, you can use Protea as a glue language to connect to other languages through the WebAssembly API, while giving its performance benefits.

+Protea is designed to interoperate seamlessly with existing JavaScript and TypeScript projects.
+Protea can call JavaScript methods, create JavaScript objects, inherit from JavaScript classes and implement TypeScript interfaces.
+None of these would require glue code.

 <small>

 #### Disclaimer:

-Trinity is currently still in its conceptual and experimental stage, as the creator is experimenting on the language's grammar.
+Protea is currently still in its conceptual and experimental stage, as the creator is experimenting on the language's grammar.
 This document mainly serves as a guide to the its design, and will touch a bit on the implementation.

 </small>

 ---

-# Trinity's Reference
+# Protea's Reference

-This document This document is an informal guide to the language's design, structured in a way that you can read from anywhere and still understand.
+This document is an informal guide the Protea's language structured in a way that you can read from anywhere and still understand.
+It is meant for implementation authors, and those who want to contribute and help me improve Protea.
+This is not meant to be a tutorial or introductory guide to the language, but rather something you would consult if you have questions about the language and its concepts.

 This is not a complete reference or a tutorial, but rather something you consult if you have any questions about the language.
-We will introduce bits and pieces of the core Trinity language and its syntax as we go.
+I will introduce bits and pieces of the core Protea language and its syntax as I go.

 ## Hello World!